 - Unfortunately, the speaking section is even worse.
 All you get are the question texts on screen.
 This is not like the official speaking test at all; the examiner asks you the questions, the questions are not shown as text...excepted for speaking part 2 where you can see the question on the que card. :)

 The British Council's free IELTS Online Test can be found here: The British Council IELTS

 Developed by British Council, both IELTS Practice Materials 1 & 2 books contain a full-length practice test and additional mock tests for Reading and Writing (both Academic and General Training) sections.
 What's special about these two books is that they provide sample speaking and writing responses along with examiner comments, allowing you to learn how to give a high-scoring speaking or writing response from an IELTS examiner's point of view.
 Both of them also come with a DVD comprising audio files for the Listening test and film footage of three students taking the Speaking test.

-If you're not planning on using our amazing and affordable online IELTS preparation course, then we recommend you use the Official IELTS Practice Materials 1 and 2 or The Official Cambridge Guide to IELTS and Cambridge IELTS 1-13.
+If you're not planning on using our online IELTS test preparation course, then we recommend you use the Official IELTS Practice Materials 1 and 2 or The Official Cambridge Guide to IELTS and Cambridge IELTS 1-13.
 You can find information about Official IELTS Practice Materials 1 and 2 here: Official IELTS Practice Materials 1 and Official IELTS Practice Materials 2

 You can also find both volumes from Amazon or your preferred online retailer.

 Road to IELTS